 Indian gooseberry supplements may be found in some specialty health food stores When looking for Indian gooseberry supplements, remember many of them can be identified by the word

 “Amla” in their name or on the ingredients list.
-Of the products I saw during this review, most were inexpensive, costing between $10 and $20.
+Most of the products I saw during this review were inexpensive, costing between $10 and $20.

 Indian Gooseberry Side Effects

-While Indian gooseberry (amla fruit) is probably safe for most people, because of the lack of human research, it's difficult to know what side effects it might be when used long term as a supplement.
+While Indian gooseberry (amla fruit) is likely safe for most people, because of the lack of human research, it's difficult to know what supplement side effects it might be when used long-term as a supplement.
 Because of this, it's wise to speak to a doctor/pharmacist first if: